the-watchmaker/yamas/README.md

 ## Why?

 I use lots of YAML in different apps.
-They all have their own implied logic behind data structure and documentation.
+They all have their own implicit logic behind data structure and documentation.
 Nowadays, YAML is being used as near-script language anyways.
 (Also it looks like Python.)

 ## Design
 1. Super simple